BioMecLabUnicz/CBRA/docs/documentation.md

 ## First step - download and install MAMP
 <p align="justify">
-First of all, you need to associate the database to CBRA application.
+First of all, you need to associate the database to CBRA __application__.
 To do this, it is necessary to download and install MAMP - a local server environment that can easily work under macOS and Windows.
 MAMP provides all the tools needed to ensure proper operation of the application, such as: the web server Apache, and the database server MySQL.
 </p>

 MAMP requires the following system features: